suzyahyah/suzyahyah.github.io/_posts/2023-10-02-omegaconf-argparse.md

 * reliably retrieve results by changing just the config file or changing a nested config.
 * ran all 5 projects in my dissertation using the same codebase.

-The second biggest secret is my build system, which I might write about later.
+The second biggest secret is my build system, which relates to the point about "keep things modular by organising configs to match modules".
+I might write about this later.

 P.S When I started my PhD I was running bash scripts [like this](https://github.com/suzyahyah/adaptive_mixture_topic_model/blob/master/bin/runGaussian_py.sh).